zcysky/zcysky.github.io/_pages/about.md

 News
 ------
+- 2025.2: I will attend SoCal PLS 2025!
+- 2025.1: I will be in Denver for POPL 2025, looking forward to seeing you at my talk, and the KAT session I host!
 - 2024.11: One paper got accepted at POPL 2025.
 - 2024.11: I will be at OOPSLA 2024 at Pasadena!
 - 2023.9:  I started my Ph.D. at University of Southern California.
 Beautiful Los Angeles~

 Education
 ------
-- 2023.9 - now: **CS PhD Student at University of Southern California(USC)**, Thomas Lord Department of Computer Science.
+- 2023.9 - now: **PhD Student @ University of Southern California(USC)**, Thomas Lord Department of Computer Science.
-- 2019.9 - 2023.6: **Bachelor of Engineering at Huazhong University of Science and Technology(HUST)**, School of Computer Science and Technology.
+- 2019.9 - 2023.6: **Bachelor of Engineering @ Huazhong University of Science and Technology(HUST)**, School of Computer Science and Technology.

 Publications
 ------